gradle/gradle/README.md

 #### Gradle Integration for Eclipse (by Pivotal)

-The Gradle project is not currently completely buildable in Eclipse.
+The Gradle project is currently not completely buildable in Eclipse.
 This is something that will be rectified in the future.

-You can try running:

-    ./gradlew build

-then

-    ./gradlew eclipse

-This command generates Eclipse metadata that allows importing the project into Eclipse.
-See further comments in [gradle/eclipse.gradle](gradle/eclipse.gradle).
+See further comments and instructions in [gradle/eclipse.gradle](gradle/eclipse.gradle).

 #### Gradle for Eclipse (by Nodeclipse/Enide)